 Professor Kaye’s research and teaching focuses on the law of evidence, on the use of science and statistics in litigation, and on genetics and the law.
 He has served on committees or advisory panels of the American Statistical Association, the National Academy of Sciences, the National Commission on the Future of DNA Evidence, and the National Institute of Justice.
 He has been on the editorial boards of four academic journals and has repeatedly served as editor of the American Bar Association publication, Jurimetrics: The Journal of Law, Science, and Technology.
 His publications include 10 books and more than 100 articles in journals of law, philosophy, psychology, medicine, genetics, and statistics.

-He holds degrees in law (Yale University), in astronomy (Harvard University), and in physics (MIT).
+He holds degrees in law (Yale University), in astronomy (Harvard University), and in physics (Massachusetts Institute of Technology).

 Scientific evidence, forensic genetics, forensic statistics, evidence law